socketsupply/tonic-docs/src/markdown/guides/state.md

 `this.state` is just a plain-old javascript object on `Tonic`.
 It will help persist state for components when they are re-rendered.
-Any element that has an id can use state.
+Any element that has an ID can use state.

 ```js
 //